 Step 3: Choose your payment method.
 E-ZPass Peak applies if you cross during weekday rush hours (6:00 AM to 10:00 AM or 4:00 PM to 8:00 PM).
 E-ZPass Off-Peak applies at all other times, including weekends and holidays.
 Toll-by-Mail is the rate for vehicles without E-ZPass, where a bill is mailed to the registered owner.

 The calculator multiplies your per-crossing rate by the number of weekly crossings, then projects that over 52 weeks for the annual total.
 If you are using E-ZPass, it also shows how much you save compared to Toll-by-Mail.
-For most commuters, that savings ranges from $562 to over $2,200 per year.
+For most commuters, that savings ranges from about $1,500 to over $4,400 per year at the Jan 2026 rates.

 Pre-Calculated Cost Scenarios